The Paper Bag Princess

 The Paper Bag Princess is a children's book written by Robert Munsch and illustrated by Michael Martchenko.
 It was first published in 1980 by Annick Press and launched Munsch's career to the forefront of a new wave of Canadian children's authors.
 The story reverses the princess and dragon stereotype.
 As a result, it has won critical acclaim from feminists, including an endorsement from the National Organization for Women, which sells the book on its website.
 Since it was first published in 1980 it has sold more than seven million copies worldwide.

 Plot

 Princess Elizabeth's plans to marry Prince Ronald are thwarted when a fire-breathing dragon kidnaps the prince, destroying her castle and clothes in the process.
 Elizabeth dons a paper bag, the only garment not scorched by the dragon’s fire, and pursues the dragon.
 She tricks the dragon into tiring himself out by breathing fire and flying around the world.
 After the dragon falls asleep, Elizabeth rescues Ronald, but the prince proves ungrateful for her bravery, mocking her appearance and telling her to return when she looks more like a princess.
-Elizabeth rebukes Ronald for his ingratitude and dances off into the sunset.
+Elizabeth rebukes Ronald for his ingratitude, breaks off their engagement and dances off into the sunset.